Eva Smolková-Keulemansová: Return to Prague

-In November 1945, Smolková-Keulemansová's dream to return to Prague and continue her studies became a reality.
-She completed grammar school and realized that her biggest struggle in her supplementary exams was chemistry, so she began to study chemistry at Charles University in Prague, leading to her lifelong devotion and love for the subject.
+In November 1945, Smolková-Keulemansová returned to Prague to continue her studies.
+She completed grammar school and realized that the biggest struggle in her supplementary exams was chemistry, so she began to study chemistry at Charles University in Prague, leading to her lifelong devotion and love for the subject.
 She graduated from the Faculty of Natural Sciences at Charles University in 1952.

 "The First Lady of Chromatography"

 After graduating, Smolková-Keulemansová joined the Faculty of Sciences at Charles University and focused on analytical chemistry.
 In the early 1950s, she built a team focused on modern analytical separation methods such as gas chromatography, high-performance liquid chromatography and electromigration.
-At this same time, she attended an analytical conference in Prague, leading to her finding a volumetric chromatographic device.
-Her team began to prepare its own device with volumetric detection, and constructed a more universal glass thermal conductivity detector, allowing them to analyze a larger variety of gas.
-Little did she know that this was a new idea and, soon after, this detector became part of a commercially available instrument.
-Because of her innovation and dedication to the field, people started telling her that she was "the first lady of chromatography".
+At the same time, she attended an analytical conference in Prague, leading to her finding a volumetric chromatographic device.
+Her team began to prepare its own device with volumetric detection and constructed a more universal glass thermal conductivity detector, allowing them to analyze a larger variety of gases.
+Later, this novel detector became part of a commercially available instrument.
+Because of her innovation and dedication to the field, she began to be referred to as "the first lady of chromatography".